 A delivery-based business model is good for business

-By focusing on delivery and carry out, Sarpino’s was uniquely positioned during the past year to thrive as other competitors floundered to catch up after restaurants shut down.
+Starting a pizza franchise with a focus on takeout and delivery put our company in a position to thrive while our other competitors floundered to catch up after restaurants shut down.
 Last year’s success further proved Sarpino’s carry out and delivery business model is resistant to economic fluctuations and hardships brought by outside forces like recessions and pandemics.

 Top 50% performers of Sarpino’s franchise owners generated more than $1.2 million in average AUV in 2020, according to the most recent Franchise Disclosure Document.

 “Many of our franchise owners are having record-breaking months in business,” David says.
 “As a delivery and carry-out business, our franchise owners didn’t have to shut down.
 Their businesses weren’t disrupted in the same way.
 Even now in 2021, the demand for delivery and carry-out continues to grow.
 We don’t expect that to slow down anytime soon.”